A

 Cholera

 Cholera is an acute diarrheal infection caused by ingestion of contaminated food or water.
-Transmission is closely linked to inadequate access to clean water and sanitation facilities, for example after a humanitarian crisis.
+Transmission is closely linked to inadequate access to clean water and sanitation facilities.

 Cryptosporidiosis